pubky/pubky-knowledge-base/GettingStarted.md

 4. Start posting, following, and exploring!

 **What makes it different:**
-- You own your data (stored on homeservers)
+- You own your data (stored on Homeservers)
 - No algorithm controls your feed
 - You can switch to different apps without losing your content
 - True censorship resistance